Saath Nibhaana Saathiya

 Saath Nibhaana Saathiya is an Indian Hindi-language television series produced by Rashmi Sharma under Rashmi Sharma Telefilms.
-It premiered on 3 May 2010 on Star Plus and became one of the longest running television series in India.
-The series starred Giaa Manek (later replaced by Devoleena Bhattacharjee), Rucha Hasabnis, Rupal Patel, Mohammad Nazim, Vishal Singh, Loveleen Kaur Sasan respectively.
+It premiered on 3 May 2010 on StarPlus and became one of the longest-running Indian television series.
+The series starred Giaa Manek (later replaced by Devoleena Bhattacharjee), Rucha Hasabnis, Rupal Patel, Mohammad Nazim, Vishal Singh, and Loveleen Kaur Sasan.

-The series filmed the Modi family, exploring morals and values of a typical Gujarati joint family.
-Initially, it focused on cousins Gopi and Rashi and their life in Modi Mansion after marrying Modis' sons Ahem and Jigar, respectively.
-After a leap, the series focused on Gopi's daughters, Meera and Vidya.
-Further leap focused on Ramakanth, Gopi's son and Sita.
-The storyline constantly skips forward in time: a year in June 2013, eight years in February 2014, ten years in February 2015, four years in May 2016, and three months in March 2017.
-The series ended on 23 July 2017, completing 2,181 episodes.
+The series follows the lives of the members of the Modi family, exploring the morals and values of a typical Gujarati joint family.
+Initially, it focuses on cousins Gopi and Rashi and their lives in the Modi house after marrying the Modis' sons, Ahem and Jigar, respectively.
+After a time leap, the series focuses on Gopi's daughters, Meera and Vidya.
+A further leap focuses on Ramakant, Gopi's son, and Sita.
+The storyline includes multiple time leaps: one year in June 2013, eight years in February 2014, ten years in February 2015, four years in May 2016, and three months in March 2017.
+The series ended on 24 July 2017, completing 2,182 episodes.

-The second season of the series, Saath Nibhaana Saathiya 2, premiered on 19 October 2020 on Star Plus starring cameo celebrities Devoleena Bhattacharjee, Rupal Patel, Mohammad Nazim, as well as Sneha Jain and Harsh Nagar (later replaced by Gautam Singh Vig) as protagonists.
+The second season of the series, Saath Nibhaana Saathiya 2, premiered on 19 October 2020 on StarPlus, featuring Devoleena Bhattacharjee, Rupal Patel, and Mohammad Nazim in cameo roles, and starring Sneha Jain and Harsh Nagar.